SCS-CBU-CED-IAM/mobileid-helper/README.md

 mobileid-helper
 ===============

-A helper application to check the status about a Swisscom MobileID user.
+A helper application to check the status about a Mobile ID user.

 ## Requirements
 * PHP 5.3.x